daleghent/phd2-wiki/Camera.md

 <a name=qhy></a>
 ### QHY Cameras ###
-QHY camera support in PHD2 is based on a old QHY SDK from 2013.
+QHY camera support in PHD2 is based on a older QHY SDK from 2013.
 QHY has a new SDK and we have been working on integrating this into PHD2.
 When available, the new SDK will support all recent QHY cameras on Windows, OSX and Linux.
 There is a series of QHY test builds available, please check in the PHD2 forum -- search the forum for QHY Test.